+\end{definition} The later condition is stronger and in general \textit{not equivalent} to the former, but they coincide in the holomorphic setting since $f_{\Delta}$ is quasi-homogeneous of non-zero degree.

-Kushnirenko \cite{Ku} had first introduced the Newton boundary of holomorphic germs, which we denote by $\Gamma_-$ and which is different from $\Gamma^+$.
-Recently, Mutsuo Oka took over the program in the setting of mixed function germs and proved, among other results, the following \textit{local fibration theorem} : \begin{theorem} \cite[Lemma 28, Theorem 29]{Oka2} \ \\ Let $f(z, \bar z)$ be the germ at $0$ of a mixed polynomial which has a strongly non-degenerate and convenient Newton boundary $\Gamma_-(f)$.
-Then $f$ has an isolated singularity at $0$ and the map:
+Kushnirenko \cite{Ku} had first introduced the Newton boundary of holomorphic \textit{germs}, which we denote by $\Gamma_-$ and which is different from $\Gamma^+$.
+Recently, Mutsuo Oka took over the program in the setting of mixed function germs and proved, among other results, the following \textit{local fibration theorem} :

+\begin{theorem} \cite[Lemma 28, Theorem 29]{Oka2} \ \\ Let $f : (\bC^n, 0) \to (\bC, 0)$ be the germ of a mixed polynomial which has a strongly non-degenerate and convenient Newton boundary $\Gamma_-(f)$.
+Then $f$ has an isolated singularity at $0$ and the mapping: